bobmarconi22/Mod-6-Group-Project/README.md

         Accesses:
             - User (First Name/Last Name/Location/etc.)
-            - Business (Name/Existing Reviews/ect.)
+            - Shop (Name/Existing Reviews/ect.)

-- As a **Business Owner** I want to be able to list my business' Reviews so that I can improve my Business based on previous customers feedback, and attract new customers.
+- As a **Shop Owner** I want to be able to list my Shop' Reviews so that I can improve my Shop based on previous customers feedback, and attract new customers.

-- As a **Consumer** I want to view reviews for Businesses in the area, I can learn more about them, I also want to post my experiences at businesses that I have visited, so others can take my experiences into consideration.
+- As a **Consumer** I want to view reviews for Shops in the area, I can learn more about them, I also want to post my experiences at Shops that I have visited, so others can take my experiences into consideration.
 I also want to be able to update/delete my review details, so that I can keep my experience accurate pending any changes, or remove it.

 ## Search/Filter - CRU
 - Users should be able to search by name, category, and or price.